krokedil/qliro-for-woocommerce/readme.txt

 4. Read more about the configuration process in the [plugin documentation](https://docs.krokedil.com/qliro-one-for-woocommerce/).

 == Changelog ==
+= 2024.10.15    - version 1.5.0 =
+* Feature       - Added the ability to flag all products as high-risk through plugin settings or individually at the product level.
+Flagged products may disable certain payment methods.
+* Tweak         - Enhanced compatibility with currency switchers by initializing a new session when the currency changes.
+* Tweak         - Adjusted the styling of the "Sync Order with Qliro" button.
+* Tweak         - Enabled the plugin to handle zero-sum orders, with an option to override via the 'qliro_check_if_needs_payment' filter.
+* Fix           - Resolved a critical error caused by the logger.

 = 2024.09.11    - version 1.4.0 =
 * Feature       - Added a metabox to Qliro order pages to show information about the Qliro order in WooCommerce.
 * Feature       - Added a toggle to detach specific orders from the automatic order management.
 This is useful if you want to manually handle specific orders in WooCommerce.